 How to Survive Extreme Heat

-The EaRTH Center thanks Dr. Robin Cooper and our collaborators: Climate Psychiatry Alliance, UCSF Department of Psychiatry and Behavioral Sciences, and Zuckerberg San Francisco Department of Psychiatry for their work on this critical toolkit.
-Read more about Dr. Cooper's project in a blog post here.
-The NIEHS also featured this work.
+The EaRTH Center thanks Dr. Robin Cooper and collaborators from Climate Psychiatry Alliance, UCSF Department of Psychiatry and Behavioral Sciences, and Zuckerberg San Francisco Department of Psychiatry for their work on this initiative.

 Posters & Handouts